This electronics section will cover some ideas for getting started with your own electronics projects, as well as helpful resources and links.

 The starting point is a purely analogue electronics project, involving just resistors, transistors, LEDs and a couple of motors.
 It's a good introduction to soldering and gives a rewarding, fun result.

-Moving on from here, we'll get technical with a kit using a microprocessor!
+Moving on from here, we'll get technical with a kit using a microcontroller!
 It sounds tricky but it's a really simple circuit and easy to build.
 Then you can start modifying and customizing it.

 If you're in the UK, a good source of parts and equipment is Maplin which has both walk-in stores and an online service.
 For mail order, two good sources are RS components and Farnell electronics.